1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The Obverse of the 1957 Wheat Penny

-The obverse of the 1957 shows the right-facing portrait of President Abraham Lincoln.
-His image occupies 95% of the coin.
-At the top, you will see our country’s motto: IN GOD WE TRUST.
-The word LIBERTY appears on the left side behind Lincoln’s back while the year date, 1957, is on the right in front of the President’s portrait.
+The obverse of the 1957 wheat penny shows the right-facing portrait of President Abraham Lincoln, his image occupying nearly 95% of the coin’s face.
+At the top you will find the national motto IN GOD WE TRUST, while LIBERTY appears on the left behind Lincoln’s shoulder and the date 1957 sits on the right in front of his portrait.

 The Reverse of the 1957 Wheat Penny

-On the reverse is a simple design showcasing two wheat ears, one on each side.
-The motto E PLURIBUS UNUM is at the top of the coin along the inner rim.
-The coin’s denomination, ONE CENT, appears prominently in the middle of the coin, followed immediately by the words UNITED STATES OF AMERICA.
-The design of the 1957 wheat penny is as simple as that on the obverse and reverse.
+On the reverse is an elegant yet simple design showcasing two wheat ears, one on each side of the coin.
+The motto E PLURIBUS UNUM arcs along the top inner rim, while the denomination ONE CENT appears prominently in the center, followed immediately by the words UNITED STATES OF AMERICA.

 Other Features of the 1957 Wheat Penny

-Like others in the series, the 1957 wheat penny is a relatively small coin, measuring 19.00 millimeters and weighing 3.11 grams.
-It has a plain edge.
-The coin’s metal composition comprises 95% copper and 5% tin and zinc.
-The 1957 wheat penny was struck in Philadelphia and Denver.
-You will notice the mint mark D on the reverse of the coins struck in Denver, while those minted in Philadelphia do not have a mint mark.
+Like others in the series, the 1957 wheat penny is a small coin measuring 19.05 millimeters in diameter and weighing 3.11 grams.
+It has a plain (smooth) edge.
+The coin’s metal composition is 95% copper and 5% tin and zinc — a formula that gives uncirculated examples their distinctive warm reddish color.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)